 5. Soon you reach your desired consistency and can easily spread this amazing mass of delectable goodness!

 Warning: We tripled the recipe, which definitely was a mistake.
 We made it in separate batches the next time and achieved a creamier, more spreadable consistency.
 It’s certainly gentler on your nerves and equipment!

 Since we made a triple amount, we had a tantalizing, tasty treasure trove to tuck away for one of those times when you just want a nutritious treat as a pick-me-up with no fuss or you want to impress a guest!

 Btw, our Nutella freezes well, but make sure you leave 1 and 1/2″ of head space for expansion.

 We think it actually gets better with age as the ingredients blend.
 It is marvelously satisfying on the tongue and in the tummy.

 What about on apple wedges or fresh strawberries?

-I wonder what other ways we could use Nutella ~ to top pancakes? cake and cupcakes? to swirl warm Nutella into with vanilla ice cream?
-The list could go on…
+So many ways one can use this healthier version of Nutella: to top pancakes? cake and cupcakes? to swirl warm Nutella into vanilla ice cream?

 What are your ideas?